Jsrodrigue/docstring_unity_test_generator/README.md

 ## Indexing (ProjectIndexer)

 This project includes an incremental project indexer that scans your Python codebase and extracts "code items" (functions, classes, imports, etc.) for fast lookup and context.
 The indexer is implemented in `src/core_base/indexer/project_indexer.py` and provides an efficient workflow for large repositories.

-Key points:

-- Storage: index data is stored under the project directory in `.code_index/`:
-  - `.code_index/indexes/` — per-file pickles with extracted CodeItems (one `.pkl` per source file).
-  - `.code_index/hashes/file_hashes.pkl` — a mapping of file paths to SHA1 hashes used to detect changes.
-- Incremental updates: the indexer computes a SHA1 hash for each `.py` file and only reprocesses files that are new or whose hash changed.
-Deleted files are removed from the index folder.
-- Safe scanning: hidden folders and `__pycache__` are skipped when scanning the tree.

 ## License
 This project is licensed under the MIT License — see the `LICENSE` file in this repository for details.